 Working still as an art worker for the Lintas Advertising Agency as a painter who had not yet made his name, a year later in 1939 he left his job to become a full time artist.
-After the War he shared a house with Graham Sutherland and John Minton.
+After the War he shared a house with John Minton.

 The tone of the photographs changes a lot, and with the lewd subject matter I wonder if he developed them himself or had a friend do so.
 Working for an advertising agency in the 30s, photography must have been rather commonplace.

 Like many artists used photographs as an aide-memoire and I have seen his pictures posted online a lot, but I haven’t seen any evidence of people looking at the photographs and then seeing if they translated into works.
 Well I have picked out a few examples of his paintings and placed them next to the photographs.

 Keith Vaughan – Man with army; Idol II, 1940

 The picture above is a interesting one, dated 1940 those figured around the man must be an army?
 Well with the photograph it is likely they are waves.